flux-framework/Tutorials/2023-RADIUSS-AWS/JupyterNotebook/README.md

 user-scheduler-587fcc5479-c4mmk   1/1     Running   0          5m31s
 user-scheduler-587fcc5479-x6jmk   1/1     Running   0          5m31s
 ```

+(The numbers of each above might vary based on the size of your cluster).
 And the terminal provides a lot of useful output:

 ```console
 NAME: flux-jupyter